golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

-# Ray on Golem Pre-Alpha Preview #2 Program
+# Ray on Golem Pre-Alpha Preview Program #2

-Welcome to the Ray on Golem Pre-Alpha Preview #2 Program description!
+Welcome to the Ray on Golem Pre-Alpha Preview Program #2!

+If you've ever tried scaling your Python code to process large data sets or solve complex computational tasks, you'll know that it may be challenging in various ways.
+With Ray on Golem, we're aiming to make this as straightforward as possible, and we invite you to help us make it happen.

-Thank you for your interest in the Preview Program.
+Therefore, we'd like to thank you for your interest in the Preview Program.
-Its purpose is to test the new Ray on Golem solution with its documentation: https://docs.golem.network/docs/creators/ray.
+Its purpose is to field test the new Ray on Golem along with its documentation: https://docs.golem.network/docs/creators/ray.

-The pre-alpha releases line is a sneak-peak, with a happy path working on our test network.
-We publish the releases and run the preview programs to get out of the building - to start verifying the potential and decide if further investment in Ray on Golem is justified.
+Our current line of releases is a sneak-peek, with a happy path working on our test network.

-We want to test Ray on Golem on **Linux**.
+We publish these releases and run subsequent editions of our preview program with the aim of verifying the potential of our product against real users' needs.

+At the time, we're limiting our tests to Ray on Golem on **Linux**, since we want to focus on the core experience and not on idiosyncrasies of particular platforms on which Golem or Ray in general can run.
-The task described below will help you broaden your knowledge while contributing to the improvement of the Golem Network.
+The task described below will help you broaden your knowledge while actively contributing to the improvement of the Golem Network.

-We have rewards for 10 people (100 USD each) - that you will be able to claim via Upwork after completing the task.
+We have rewards for 10 people (100 USD each) that you will be able to claim via Upwork after completing the task.
 Note that only those who filled out the qualification survey and were contacted on Discord with a link to Upwork are eligible to participate.

-If you have any questions, we encourage you to contact the `Ray on Golem` team directly on Discord: `#Ray on Golem` channel in the Golem projects section.
+If you have any questions, we encourage you to contact the Ray on Golem team directly on Discord: `#Ray on Golem` channel in the Golem projects section.

-We also encourage you to visit https://www.golem.network/, where you can find more basic information about our open-source project.
+We also invite you to visit https://www.golem.network/, where you can find more basic information about our open-source project.

 ## Task: parallelize the hash cracker script with Ray and execute it on Ray on Golem